504 Accommodations for ADHD504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 High-Evidence vs. Low-Evidence 504 Accommodations for ADHD

-The problem is that most 504 accommodation lists treat every strategy as equally effective.
-They are not.
-Some accommodations have strong research support.
-Others are handed out reflexively with little evidence they help students with ADHD specifically.
-This guide rates each accommodation by its evidence base so you can prioritise what actually works.
+Others are handed out reflexively with little evidence they help learners with ADHD specifically.
+This guide rates each accommodation by its evidence base so you can prioritise what works in classrooms.

 Evidence Overview